Open data plan

 - When other data providers face technical constraints limiting their ability to provide data, we will endeavor to use our technical capacity to meet that demand.

-The Assistant Director for Technology Services and Facilities Planning is the Open Data Plan representative.
-She will guide implementation of this plan and monitor the agency’s progress.
+The Assistant Director for Technology Services and Facilities Planning is the Open Data Plan representative, and will guide implementation of this plan and monitor the agency’s progress.
 Other OFM employees will have a role in implementing elements of the plan as outlined below.

 The Assistant Director for Technology Services and Facilities Planning will facilitate the review and evaluation of this plan on an annual basis.
 Revisions will be proposed to the OFM Management Team whenever necessary.